Design map-based visualizations

 Test year set to 2019

-Next, you will explore two different aggregation methods to achieve your organization’s minimum threshold value.
+Next, you'll explore two different aggregation methods to achieve your organization's minimum threshold value.
 Your leadership has determined that if 5 or more observations occur in an area, like a ZIP Code, you can display data for that ZIP Code in a product that will be released publicly.

-16. Click the Explore tool and click the central ZIP Code polygon with a low count of cases.
+17. On the map, click the central ZIP Code polygon with the lowest count of cases.

 The top layer in the Contents pane, HBLL_by_zip_2020, displays first.